 You will be able to notice if the rice is burning very easily if you are in the same room as the rice.
 There will be a strong burning smell and possibly some smoke.

 If you burn rice, try to open a window so that the smoke can escape or your fire alarm might turn on.
-The best way to avoid burning your rice is to not overheat it, especially after it is done cooking.
+The best way to avoid burning it is to not overheat it, especially after it is done cooking.

 When you travel with already-cooked rice, make sure that the method you use to keep it warm is safe and reliable, such as the methods described in previous sections.
 If you are able to, it is best to try to time when you start to cook your rice based on the time the rest of the food will be finished and the time that you will be ready to eat.